akileez/npinit/README.md

                         automactically initialized and pushed to gihub.
-                        [default mode is private/local module, no git repo] -r, --repo          initialize a git repository [default is none] -p, --noPush        do not push repository to github. use with flags -g or --github --desc <string>     description for package.json. enclose the string in quotes i.e., "This is an awesome project"
+                        [default mode is private/local module, no git repo] -r, --repo          initialize a git repository [default is none] --noPush            do not push repository to github. use with flags -g or --github --desc <string>     description for package.json. enclose the string in quotes i.e., "This is an awesome project"
     --tags <string>     keywords for package.json. use a comma separate list of items